 The physiotherapist explained that it is common for people to carry tension in the muscles of the neck near the top of the spine.
 Since people often seek counselling when they are dealing with something stressful, it makes sense for muscle tension to be the norm in the population I work with.

-A psychologist I know worked at a chronic pain clinic.
+Early in my career, I worked at a chronic pain clinic.
 Some of the patients who came to the clinic had problems with chronic headaches – sometimes for years.
-The psychologist told me that a physiotherapist helped a client stop having headache after 17 years of chronic pain.
-This story laid the foundation for my work with physiotherapists because it showed me that some chronic physical conditions may still be treatable.
+I watched as a physiotherapist at the clinic helped a client stop having headache after 17 years of chronic pain.
+This experience laid the foundation for my work with physiotherapists because it showed me that some chronic physical conditions may still be treatable.

 I have worked with physiotherapists on several different cases in which clients have had chronic headaches.
-Coming at the problem from two directions, rather than from just the psychological side or just the physical side, can play a critical role in helping this population.
+Coming at the problem from two directions, rather than from just the psychological side or just the physical side, can play a critical role in helping these individuals.

 As a psychologist, I help clients learn how to better manage the stress in their lives so they can stop carrying it around in their bodies – especially in the muscles of the neck.
 A physiotherapist can help them learn how to relax the muscles of their neck to prevent knots from forming, and to break the knots that do form.